Jump to content

 Teaching methods

-Two seminars with lectures, group work, seminars and discussions: 3 days on campus + 1 day digital seminar.
+Two seminars with lectures, group work and discussions: A 3-day physical seminar and a 1-day digital seminar.
 Participants must describe their own measurement methods at the start of the course, and active participation is expected by presenting relevant issues during the course.

 Participants are expected to participate in group assignments between the seminars.